Spain: Tenerife

 You’ll turn left on the TF-51, go through Arona towards Vilaflor, then turn left on the TF-21 and go through Vilaflor.
 After Vilaflor the road turns much more peaceful and quiet, and you climb up through trees until eventually you reach some gorgeous views.
 As you look around, you might even think you see Teide, but forget it.
 Once you actually see Teide it is so obvious, so dramatic, and nothing really prepares you for it.

 After a wonderful long downhill, you reach the intersection with the TF-38 coming in from the left.
 Follow the TF-21 to the right for another 12 km, past the teleferique station.
 Some of this is even slightly downhill.
 This whole section can be very busy with tourists, and there are several car parks where you have to pay attention.
-The high point is unmarked, and I continued for a bit to the obvious stopping point at the start of the main hiking trail up Teide.
+The high point is unmarked, and I continued for a bit to the obvious parking lot and turn around point at the start of the main hiking trail up Teide.

 Here’s the ride on Ride with GPS.